-Join us for dinner and drinks after a day of learning at the Boston Pulse World Tour event!
+Join us for dinner and drinks after a day of learning at the Austin Pulse World Tour event!
 This invite-only dinner is intended to give Directors and above a relaxed environment to make connections and discuss Customer Success best practices.
 This is a great opportunity to share your learnings from the day with your local peers.
-We hope you will join us at Davios, just steps away from the Revere Hotel.
+We hope you will join us at Bob’s Steak & Chop House, just steps away from The W Hotel.
 Agenda: 7:30pm – Welcome Drinks 8:00pm – Dinner & Discussion 9:00pm – Closing & Networking

 Customer Success Best Practices